-Chantilly Lace Goatsbeard has masses of beautiful plumes of buttery yellow flowers with creamy white overtones at the ends of the stems from early to mid summer, which are most effective when planted in groupings.
+Misty Lace Goatsbeard has masses of beautiful plumes of creamy white flowers at the ends of the stems from late spring to early summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive deeply cut ferny leaves remain emerald green in color throughout the season.
+The red stems can be quite attractive.